juji-io/docs/docs/reference.md

 (deftopic my-topic [] []["OK"])
 ```

+### Token

+Like most natural language processing software, REP breaks up an utterance into
+a sequence of words, called tokens.
+In languages such as English, punctuation
+such as spaces, periods, colons, and so on are the natural boundary between
+tokens.
+In REP, the punctuation marks that are not blank are also regarded as
+tokens.

+For example, an English sentence "Hello, world!" is converted into a sequence of
+four tokens: `Hello`, `,`, `world`, `!`.

+In REP, a token could be represented with a symbol, a string, or a regex.

+#### Symbol token

+Symbol tokens are converted to the lower case, then into the canonical form
+(lemma) of their names, so different forms of the same word are treated as
+the same.
+For example, `bike`, `Bikes` are the same token.

+!!! note "Symbol containing / is not a token"
+    Because `/` is a token of its own, a symbol containing a `/` will be treated
+    as a name spaced REP language programming construct, instead of a token.

+#### String token

+String tokens are not lemmatized, and they are only case insensitive.
+For
+example, "bike", and "Bike" are the same token.

+#### Regex token

+Java's regular expression can be used to represent a token.
+See Regex tag below
+for details.

 ## Rule Pattern

-The basis of REP is a rule language.
+REP in its core is a rule language.
 The patterns of the rules are
 the basic abstraction of REP. A rule pattern can be used to infer the meaning of
 user’s input, or to specify the bot's actions.
 A pattern used in the
 former case is called a **trigger pattern**, used in the later, called an **action
 pattern**.

 Trigger patterns are similar in concept to regular expressions, but the focus
 here is on capturing natural language patterns.
-Therefore, they take words
+Therefore, they take tokens
-(called tokens) instead of characters as the basic units of pattern matches.
+instead of characters as the basic units of pattern matches.

 There are many types of rule patterns.
 The following are the basic types of
 patterns that can be composed together to form a complex pattern.